- FPGAs iCE40 series for a small form factor.

 IP cores: PID, ADC_RX, encoder, SVPWM, PWM, Clark, park, high-pass filter, park inverse, Clark inverse

-Sensored motor control provide greater flexibility and scalability, allowing businesses to adapt to changing requirements, implement new technologies, and improve product quality.
-Such systems can be integrated with PLCs and FPGAs allowing for more efficient and cost-effective control solutions.
+Sensored motor control provides greater flexibility and scalability, allowing businesses to adapt to changing requirements, implement new technologies, and improve product quality.
+Such systems can be integrated with PLCs and FPGAs to create more efficient and cost-effective control solutions.

 Motor control for BLDC/PMSM/ACIM (sensorless)